 Just as heavy rain or fog can restrict visibility for drivers, smoke from wildland fires can become a serious traffic safety concern.
 Florida Certified Burners undergo training to minimize the chances that prescribed fire smoke will impact sensitive areas (e.g., roadways, schools, hospitals, and airports).
 Sometimes, however, sudden or unanticipated changes in weather can cause smoke to shift and impact roadways and communities.
 Prescribed burn managers are often advised to communicate their burn plans in advance with state/local law enforcement and fire departments.
 All prescribed burn managers should notify authorities as soon as possible if their smoke impacts roadways or smoke-sensitive areas.

 Recommendations for Prescribed Burning

-delay burns until acceptable weather and fuel moisture conditions exist,
+- Delay burns until acceptable weather and fuel moisture conditions exist.

-extinguish all smoking materials before nightfall,
+- Complete burns quickly, and extinguish smoking materials before nightfall.

-demonstrate concern for people in the area who are sensitive to smoke.
+- Notify neighbors of the intended burn, and demonstrate concern for people in the area who are sensitive to smoke.

 For More Information